-Here I am, about to enter a media access restricted authoritarian state.
-Over my shoulder, a bag of incrimination.
-It’s not looking good and it seems that on this particular obstacle course I am about to unceremoniously clatter into the first hurdle with the grace of a fosbury flopping Sumo wrestler.
+About to enter an authoritarian state with that has a zero tolerance for international media.
+Over one shoulder, a bag of incrimination.
+Things don't look good and it seems that on this obstacle course I am about to unceremoniously crash into the first hurdle with the indignity of a fosbury flopping Sumo.

 Then God intervenes.

 Listen to the Anfield crowd: there is only one God, scorer of 128 goals, capped 26 times for England, a deity of moral fortitude evidenced by his rebranding CK as a part of the word doCKer in solidarity with striking doCKers.

 God is Robbie Fowler and he is here to ensure my dream of Burmese Dreaming doesn't disappear in a waft of non existent smoke before a spark has been seen.

 Customs: they smell the sweat, the inner clamour.
 It seeps out through pores and on, to the olfactories of these wolf-hounds as distinctively as the malodour of decomposing road kill.